|Guard Your Dreams||12/1||E/W

 Did You Know?

-You can watch The RSA Insurance Novices’ Chase live on ITV or stream the race live on Bet365.
+You can watch The Brown Advisory Novices’ Chase live on ITV or stream the race live on Bet365.

 Looking for the best Coral Cup odds?
 Click here.